Farzadsarfaraz/influencer-pro-main/README.md

 ## Authentication

+Authentication

 Authentication is implemented with NextAuth using a Credentials Provider.

+⚠️ Facebook Login Notice
+Facebook login is currently not available for public users.
+The Facebook App is in development mode, which means only developer and test accounts are allowed to log in.

+For demo and testing purposes, please use the Credentials-based authentication instead.

 Protected routes are enforced on the server side.

 ---